300,000 Central American and Haitian Immigrants May Soon Face Deportation

 Pew points out that more than 320,000 immigrants currently have permission to live and work in the US under the TPS program, hailing from 10 countries, though the majority (just over 300,000) are from El Salvador, Honduras, Haiti, and Nicaragua.
 The remaining 20,000 immigrants protected by the program are from Nepal, Syria, Yemen, Sudan, and Somalia.
 All told, immigrants with TPS make up roughly 3 percent of the estimated 11 million undocumented immigrants living in the U.S.

-Some of the requirements for recipients of TPS are similar to those enrolled in the popular Obama-era DACA program, which offered immigrants who came to the U.S. before the age of 16 the opportunity to live and work or study in the U.S. without fear of deportation.
+Some of the requirements for recipients of TPS are similar to those for participants in the popular Obama-era DACA program, which offered immigrants who came to the U.S. before the age of 16 the opportunity to live and work or study in the U.S. without fear of deportation.
 As with DACA, TPS holders are not entitled to permanent residence or citizenship, and those looking to gain or maintain TPS must meet filing deadlines, pay fees, and prove that they do not have criminal records.
 Because of these paper trails, it would probably not be difficult for the U.S. to target any of these immigrants who refuse to leave the country as ordered.

 The Trump administration has already vowed to phase out the DACA program starting next spring unless Congress comes up with a way to replace it.
-If DACA and TPS protections are allowed to expire, roughly 1.2 million undocumented immigrants will start facing the possibility of deportation next year.
+If DACA and TPS protections are allowed to expire, roughly 1.2 million undocumented immigrants will start facing the possibility of targeted deportation next year.

 Comments